Investigational Medicinal Products Training

 About This Course

-Our three-and-a-half-day course focuses on the quality systems and the Good Manufacturing Practice (GMP)/Good Clinical Practice (GCP) interface from the QP or quality leader’s perspective.
+Our course focuses on the quality systems and the Good Manufacturing Practice (GMP)/Good Clinical Practice (GCP) interface from the QP or quality leader’s perspective.
 More specifically, the QP’s duties and challenges in protecting trials, volunteers and patients.
 Led by former IMP expert inspectors, QPs and current consultants, this course adds value to QPs, auditors and those working in clinical trial supply.

 If you choose our virtual learning option, training will be delivered via a combination of live instructor-led virtual classrooms and self-paced online learning.
 Full details will be sent to you following registration.